Dpdl-io/DpdlEngine/README.md

 	* JavaME
 	* J2ME (MIDP 2.0)

-Note: The DpdlEngine needs to be re-packaged for running on Android, JavaME and J2ME
+Note: The 'DpdlEngine lite' release needs to be re-packaged for running on Android, JavaME and J2ME

-### Embedded programming languages - compatibility matrix
+### Embedded programming language plug-ins - compatibility matrix

 (X + version) **Supported**